GeoNode/geonode/docs/install/core/index.rst

 The following steps will guide you to a fresh setup of GeoNode.
 All guides will first install and configure the system to run it in ``DEBUG`` mode (also known as ``DEVELOPMENT`` mode) and then by configuring an HTTPD server to serve GeoNode through the standard ``HTTP`` (``80``) port.

 Those guides **are not** meant to be used on a production system.
 There will be dedicated chapters that will show you some *hints* to optimize GeoNode for a production-ready machine.
-In any case we strongly suggest to task an experienced *DevOp* or *System Administrator* before exposing your server to the ``WEB``.
+In any case, we strongly suggest to task an experienced *DevOp* or *System Administrator* before exposing your server to the ``WEB``.

 Ubuntu 18.04
 ============